 If you can make your customers into heroes, you’ll make yourself look good too.

-- Do an excerpt of a case study in your newsletter, and link to the rest of the study where it’s posted on your site.
+Do an excerpt of a case study in your newsletter, and link it to the rest of the study where it’s posted on your site.

 Curated newsletters are becoming a bigger thing all the time.
 They’re also a fantastic way to beef up interesting content for your newsletter.